akbc-conference/2022/pages/virtual-details.md

 [Gather.town](http://gather.town) is a video chat platoform that aims to recreate the physical space and interactions of a real conference.
 By creating your virtual avatar that can move around in a virtual space, the platform allows for interactions that are based on location in space.

-For AKBC, we will have rooms for each of the sessions, and attending the sessions would just require you to move to it.
+For AKBC, we will have rooms for each of the sessions, and attending the sessions would just require you to move to the appropriate room (just like in the real world!).
 We will also have lots of public and private spaces for you to chat with other attendees.